xigyou/xflicsu.github.io/research.md

 ### Aging
 Isn't it fascinating that nearly all living organisms are doomed to ageing and death, while our DNAs continue to thrive in the blood of our offsprings?
 Is this simply a survival strategy/natural selection, or an instrinsic defect in our system that can never be fixed?

+### Open Sicence ###
+I love the idea of open science.
+Open data and scripts.
+I think it is very important to share these, as it is a way for others to more easily replicate your findings.

+### Publication ###
+For a list of my publications, please see [google scholar](https://scholar.google.com/citations?user=YA5MtwsAAAAJ&hl=en)